The Atlantic’s Great Tropical Cyclones

 “The sea stood up before him, foaming, torn by lightning bolts, opening terrifying mouths that gobbled up the dense, hard black rains unleashed by the sky like hate.”

 Galveston sat on a tiny spit of land off the Texas coast just nine feet above sea level.
 There was nothing to stop the storm surge.
-Galveston was obliterated.
-60% of the city was completely destroyed.
+The hurricane hit at 8:40pm on September 8 just south of the island.
+A wall of water up to 20 feet high plowed into Galveston and inundated the entire island.
+The city was obliterated.
+60% of the city, covering nearly 2,000 acres, was leveled.
 Only 10% of structures were livable after the storm.
 The destruction was so great that in many places, it was impossible to tell where the streets were.
 In the hardest hit areas, all that could be seen for miles in any direction was a sea of timber and rubble.
 Many of the structures that survived the storm were saved because the incredible volume of wreckage formed a dam that stopped the surge.

 March Hurricane of 1908 – The 1908 storm was the earliest Atlantic hurricane in recorded history.
 It formed northeast of the Leeward Islands in early March and eventually attained wind speeds of over 100 mph.
 The next earliest hurricane formed in mid-May!
 Several boats were wrecked when it passed over the islands but damage to structures was minimal and no one was killed.